 Advanced phishing attacks are known to bypass standard spam filtering standards set up by email clients.
-Another part of a proactive ransomware mitigation strategy is to establish strong spam filtering techniques such as blacklisting and whitelisting email and IP addresses, and real-time blackhole lists that are maintained by third-party security providers.
+Another part of a proactive ransomware mitigation strategy for EMR is to establish strong spam filtering techniques such as blacklisting and whitelisting email and IP addresses, and real-time blackhole lists that are maintained by third-party security providers.
 Use content-based filters to ward off malicious content that’s most relevant to your organization.

 Email validation systems such as Sender Policy Framework (SPF), Domain Message Authentication Reporting and Conformance (DMARC), and Domain Keys Identified Mail (DKIM) can prevent phishing emails from reaching your workforce.
 Establish strong administrative and access controls to prevent unauthorized and unintended downloads of executable files via email or the Web – even legitimate website could be compromised to deliver ransomware as downloadable content.

 Strict controls that allow the absolute least user privileges to appropriate users will reduce the proportion of workforce who can inadvertently facilitate ransomware delivery to the corporate IT network.
 This approach will prevent anomalous and unauthorized downloads, installations, data transfer, editing and encryption from taking place.

 Furthermore, streamline the updating, patching and validation processes for every tool used in the EHR systems.
 Most of the ransomware attacks exploit known vulnerabilities that remain unpatched.
 Standardizing mass rollout of updates across all systems is a time-consuming and cumbersome process if the operating systems and software are installed on local hard drives.